 marriage birth of a child or children Severe overcrowding includes: an adult or couple sharing a bedroom with a person aged over three years or more children sharing a bedroom or more unrelated adults sharing a bedroom.
 Severe overcrowding can also occur if children currently sharing a bedroom now need their own bedroom because of a specific need such as: a disability or special medical need severe behavioural problems children of different genders sharing a room and one reaches puberty Tenants will be required to prove that the severe overcrowding is the result of one of the above reasons and explain why the current dwelling is unsuitable. age of all household members gender of all household members marriage certificate legal documents confirming family re-union legal documents confirming placement of children legal documents confirming custody of children Centrelink family payment income statement Court Orders immigration papers medical assessment or report/ letter from doctor or specialist confirming disability or special medical needs letter or reports from support agencies confirming severe behavioural problems reports or letters from Department of Community Services Letter or reports from health professionals, including mental health case managers.
 Family Breakdown/Separation If there is a serious breakdown in a family relationship, SEARMS will consider providing separate accommodation for the member who has left the property.
-A serious breakdown in household relationships is: • separation or divorce between a tenant and spouse or defacto partner The tenant will need to confirm the family breakdown by providing supporting documents such as: • evidence of a legal separation • letters or reports from a social worker, community worker, Neighbourhood Centre • letters or reports from Department of Community Services irreconcilable problems between a parent and child or children (including adult child or children)
+A serious breakdown in household relationships is: separation or divorce between a tenant and spouse or defacto partner The tenant will need to confirm the family breakdown by providing supporting documents such as: evidence of a legal separation letters or reports from a social worker, community worker, Neighbourhood Centre letters or reports from Department of Community Services income Statement from Centrelink irreconcilable problems between a parent and child Family Payment confirmation from Centrelink or children (including adult child or children) letters or reports from a general medical practitioner or In the case of divorce or separation the spouse or partner specialist doctor who has moved out will need to prove that: Evidence of new residential address (e.g., driver's • the spouse was a member of the household, or license, mobile phone bill, Centrelink income statement) • the de-facto partner was a member of the household on a continuous basis for 2 or more years, and • the spouse or partner was on (name of orgs) records as having lived in the property, and • the spouse or partner is eligible for public housing, and • the spouse or partners apply for a transfer within six months of moving out of the property In the case of a family breakdown the family member will need to prove that: • they are a permanent member of the household they are listed on (name of orgs) records as living in the property (e.g., approved additional occupant, household member records) • they have declared their income to SEARMS and it is recorded in their rental history ,